 How to connect to the VPN: if you don’t already subscribe to a VPN service, you’ll need to choose one and subscribe before you can set it up any VPN client.
 Some VPN service provider, like CyberGhost, offer free services, but these have few features and usually make you wait to connect limit the amount of time you can remain connected.

-Shimo VPN client has a special offer with tigerVPN service provider, but it’s also worth checking out NordVPN, ExpressVPN, and Private Internet Access.
+Shimo VPN client has a special offer with a tigerVPN service provider, but it’s also worth checking out NordVPN, ExpressVPN, and Private Internet Access.

 If you’re connecting to a company or university network and already have the server and login details, you can skip this step.